yogesh-251/Dicegame/README.md

 # Dicegame
 Just a fun game for learning purpose.
+Open index.html to view in your browser.